Harriet Quimby: Aviation

 Quimby became interested in aviation in 1910 when she attended the International Aviation Meet at Belmont Park in Elmont, New York.
 There, she met John Moisant, a well-known aviator and operator of a flight school.
 Quimby learned to fly at the Moisant Aviation School, where Alfred Moisant, John Moisant's brother, was her flight instructor.

-On August 2, 1911, Quimby passed her pilot’s test and became the first North American woman to earn a pilot’s license, receiving Fédération Aéronautique Internationale certificate No. 37, issued by the Aero Club of America.
+On August 2, 1911, Quimby passed her pilot's test and became the first North American woman to earn a pilot's license, receiving Fédération Aéronautique Internationale certificate No. 37, (Note: The world's first licensed female pilot was European Raymonde de Laroche) issued by the Aero Club of America (ACA).
 She completed the requirements after 33 flight lessons and two test flights.
-Her flight instructor's sister, Matilde Moisant, earned her pilot’s license shortly thereafter, becoming the second American woman to do so.
+Her flight instructor's sister, Matilde Moisant, earned her pilot's license shortly thereafter, becoming the second American woman to do so.

 After earning her pilot's license, Quimby acted to capitalize on her new status.
 The press called her the "Dresden China Aviatrix" or "China Doll", because of her petite stature and fair skin.
 Pilots could earn as much as US$1,000 per performance, and prize money for a race could go as high as $10,000 or more.
 Quimby joined the Moisant International Aviators, an exhibition team, and made her professional debut in 1911, earning $1,500 in a night flight over Staten Island before a crowd of almost 20,000 spectators.

 As one of the country's few female pilots, she capitalized on her femininity by wearing a plum-colored satin blouse, necklace, and antique bracelet, with more practical trousers and high-laced boots.
 She drew crowds whenever she competed in cross-country meets and races.
 As part of the exhibition team, Quimby showcased her talents around the United States and traveled to Mexico City at the end of 1911 to participate in aviation activities held in honor of the inauguration of President Francisco I. Madero.

-Quimby continued her work as a writer for Leslie’s while touring with airshows.
-She documented her flying experiences in a series of articles, serving as the publication’s aviation editor.
+Quimby continued her work as a writer for Leslie's while touring with airshows.
+She documented her flying experiences in a series of articles, serving as the publication's aviation editor.
 Ironically, one of the first articles published under her new title was "The Dangers of Flying and How to Avoid Them," an account of pilots who had died and a discussion of the need for proper safety precautions.
 Despite her knowledge of the risks, and committed to her new passion of flying, she promoted the economic potential of commercial aviation and touted flying as an ideal sport for women.